a-l-e-x-a-n-d-r-a-l-i-u/dalle-zoom-web-builder/README.md

 - The video looks terrible.
 The speed is inconsistent.
 And composite is unaligned.
 FFMPEG filters are an art, apparently.
 - The website UI is terrible.
 It is all boilerplate now, but the plan is to put some retro looking UI in like https://github.com/botoxparty/XP.css or https://github.com/sakofchit/system.css
+- Need a visual of each frame that has been uploaded, on a timeline looking thing.
+- Need to be able to change the settings

 ## Project Setup